Fast Low Rank column-wise Compressive Sensing for Accelerated Dynamic MRI: AltGDmin-MRI algorithms

 Finally, since $f(\U,\B)$ is not convex in the unknowns $\{\U, \B\}$, the above algorithm needs a careful initialization of one of them.
 Using the standard approach from LR recovery literature, we can initialize $\U$ by computing the top $r$ left singular vectors of the matrix \bea \X_0 = \left[ \frac{1}{m} \A_1^\top \ty_{1}, \dots, \frac{1}{m} \A_k^\top \ty_{k}, \dots, \frac{1}{m} \A_q^\top \ty_{q} \right] \nonumber \eea

 When the measurement matrices $\A_k$ are random Gaussian, a truncation/thresholding step, that zeros out entries of $\ty_k$ with magnitude much larger than the root mean squared value $\sqrt{\sum_\ik \ty_\ik^2/mq}$, is required on each $\ty_k$ before computing the above matrix.
 This step helps to filter out the very large measurements (those whose $\ty_\ik^2$ is much larger than the expected value) and helps ensure that the new matrix has entries which are sub-Gaussian\footnote{In our proofs, this allows us to use the sub-Gaussian Hoeffding inequality \cite{versh_book} to get our desired bound the initialization error.}.
 In the MRI setting, since the matrices $\A_k$ are subsampled Fourier, if the measurements are indeed noise-free as assumed in \eqref{obsmod1} and the matrix satisfies the incoherence assumption given earlier, then the above is not needed.
-The reason is, in this case, $\|\a_\ik\|^2 = 1$ (or some constant that is the same for all $i,k$ and depends on how the Fourier matrix is normalized) and so, $\ty_\ik^2 \le \|\zstar_k - \zbar\|^2$ for all $i$.
-However, in practice, the measurements can contain occasional large noise, or there may be measurements of entire outlier images, e.g., if the subject takes deep breath during acquisition.
-The truncation step helps filter out all such measurements.
+The reason is, in this case, $\|\a_\ik\|^2 = 1$ \footnote{or some constant that is the same for all $i,k$ and depends on how the Fourier matrix is normalized} and so, $\ty_\ik^2 \le \max_k \|\zstar_k - \zbar\|^2$ for all $i,k$.
+However, in practice, there have be either measurement or image outliers: in some acquisitions, there may be occasional large noise or, certain images $\zstar_k$ may be outliers, e.g., this would happen if the subject took a deep breath during acquisition.
+The truncation step helps filter out such measurements.
 If there are no outliers or large noise, then it does nothing and hence it does not worsen performance either.
 Another minor change is needed: since $m_k \neq m_1$ (time varying number of measurements), in order to prove a guarantee similar to our result from \cite{lrpr_gdmin}, one needs to replace the $1/m$ factor by $1/\sqrt{m_k \mbar}$ where $\mbar=\sum_{k=1}^q m_k/ q$.
 We specify $\X_0$ with these modifications in line 5 of Algorithm \ref{gdmin_prac}.